In the beginning was the Word, and the Word was with Chatbot, and the Word was Chatbot

 Semantics

 Semantics is a branch of linguistics and philosophy concerned with the study of meaning in language.
 It explores how words, phrases, sentences, and texts convey meaning and how interpretation is influenced by context, culture, and usage.
-Semantics covers various aspects, including the meaning of words (lexical semantics), the meaning of sentences (compositional semantics), and the role of context in understanding language (pragmatics).
+Semantics covers various issues, including the meaning of words (lexical semantics), the meaning of sentences (compositional semantics), and the role of context in understanding language (pragmatics).

 However, one of Saussure’s biggest precepts within semantics posits that language is a system of signs composed of the signifier (sound/image) and the signified (concept).
 This dyadic structure is crucial for understanding how LLMs process the meaning of words and their possible ambiguity.